yowainwright/yowainwright.github.io/src/pages/2017-09-17-code-etiquette.md

 - story
 ---

-_Code Etiquette_ is not discussed with a quarter of the level of scrutiny that _code_ is within the engineering community.
-Code etiquette affects learning, code quality, relationships, and self confidence.
+_Core Review Etiquette_ is not discussed with a quarter of the level of scrutiny that _code_ is within the engineering community.
+Core Review Etiquette affects learning, code quality, relationships, and self confidence.
 Code is logical in nature.
 It is easy to pin point code that is incorrect or could be improved.
 The human condition when looking at and discussing logical things (like code) can disregard feelings of other people.
 This causes feelings get hurt and lose of focus on learning and collaboration.
-This post boils down general feelings mixed with suggestions to improve **code etiquette**.
+This post boils down general feelings mixed with suggestions to improve **Core Review Etiquette**.

-**Note:** Improving code etiquette, because of the human condition, is difficult!
-Here is a quick list of things that I've done, said, seen, or received that are easier wins in the art of Code Etiquette.
+**Note:** Improving Core Review Etiquette, because of the human condition, is difficult!
+Here is a quick list of things that I've done, said, seen, or received that are easier wins in the art of Core Review Etiquette.

 ---